Rust-GPU/SPIRV-Tools/porting-plan.md

 - [x] Introduce a `validation` module with typed errors (`ValidationError`) and a `validate_module` entry point that parses binaries and performs invariant checks.
 - [x] Validate id bounds (result ids, result types, operands) and detect duplicate result ids, with regression tests covering bound violations and duplicate definitions.
 - [x] Require `OpMemoryModel` to be present before enabling function processing, with a focused regression test.
-- [x] Enforce memory model ordering (reject functions before `OpMemoryModel`, duplicate memory model instructions, and out-of-order section placement) via a layout pre-pass.
+- [x] Enforce memory model ordering (reject functions before `OpMemoryModel`, duplicate memory model instructions, and out-of-order section placement) via a layout pre-pass with typed section and memory-model state.
-- [x] Surface precise diagnostics for instructions that appear before `OpMemoryModel` so the Rust validator matches legacy error specificity.
+- [x] Surface precise diagnostics for instructions that appear before `OpMemoryModel` so the Rust validator matches legacy error specificity while using newtyped ids/bounds.
 - [ ] Add broader structural checks for logical layout ordering (capabilities/extensions/debug/annotations) before enabling the validator over the FFI/CLI.
 - [ ] Expose the Rust validator through the FFI and `spirv-val` CLI behind a feature flag once coverage matches the legacy validator for the supported rules.